sagemathinc/cocalc-doc/source/teaching-after-course.rst

 Licenses
 --------

 If you applied a license to the course under Configuration, you will probably want to remove it after the course ends.
-Stopped projects do not use license resources, but could do so if restarted by a student who has moved on and wants to refer to previous work.
+Stopped projects do not use license resources, but a student project from a course that has ended could use license resources, for example if restarted by a student looking over work in the old course.

 Upgrades
 --------